wagtail/wagtail/docs/getting_started/tutorial.md

 Each blog entry title should link to the related post page with all of the content, and a return link to the blog homepage.

-### Parents and Children
+### Blog: Parents and Children

-Much of the work you'll be doing in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).
+Much of the work in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).

 In this example, the `BlogIndexPage` is a "node" and individual `BlogPage` instances